CLP - Classification, Labelling and Packaging

 • Harmonised classification and labelling

-ECHA (the European chemicals agency) provide detailed information and guidance on all parts of the CLP Regulation through web pages, in published guidance documents and in Questions and Answers.
+The European chemicals agency, ECHA provide detailed information and guidance on all parts of the CLP Regulation through web pages, in published guidance documents and in Questions and Answers.

 ECHA’s CLP web pages.
 External link.